it-all/slimAdmin/README.md

 INSTALLATION
 composer create-project it-all/slim-postgres 1.*
 <a href="#createDb">Create your PostgreSQL database</a> and <a href="#restoreDb">restore pg_schema.sql and pg_data.sql to it</a>
+Create a website with /public as the home directory
 Copy/rename .env.example to .env then edit .env
-Edit then run cliScripts/insertAdministrator.php
-Create a website with /public as the home directory
-Navigate to your site to see the default homepage
+Navigate to your site to see the default homepage.
+If there are no errors then you've succesfully connected to the database.
+Edit then run cliScripts/insertTopAdministrator.php
 Navigate to your site /private (the admin directory defined in settings['adminPath']) and login!
 You may need to composer dump-autoload -o
 You may need to set write permissions on /storage